QGEP/docs/en/user-guide/editing/editing.rst

  .. figure:: images/form_vw_qgep_wastewater_structure_structure_parts.jpg

- * The **covers** and **wastewater nodes** tab allows you to look to all nodes or covers of a wastewater structure.
+ * The **covers** and **wastewater nodes** tab allows you to look to all nodes or covers of a wastewater structure and to add further elements.

- .. attention:: It is not recommended to add a second cover or wastewater node in the tabs of this form, because you can not define the geometry of the new points.
 See the :ref:`Adding-additional-covers-and-nodes-to-an-existing-wastewater-structure` chapter below.

 Changing attributes of linear elements (channels)